yahoo/validatar/README.md

 #### Assertion format

-A Validatar assertion can optionally contain a ```where``` clause that can filter or join multiple datasets.
-Validatar detects the datasets used in your assertion statement and performs automatic cartesian products of them.
+A Validatar assertion is a simple expression similar to ones in C or Java where binary operations from above can combined with parantheses etc to produce an expression that evaluates to true or false.
+An assertion can optionally contain a ```where``` clause that can filter or join multiple datasets.
+This where clause is provided after the expression.
+The syntax for the where clause is the same as the assert itself, so you can leverage the full power of Validatar's assertion expressions to filter and join your datasets as well.
+See below for [examples](#examples).

+Validatar detects the datasets used in your assertion statement and performs automatic **cartesian products** of them.
 The resulting dataset is what is used for your asserts.
 The where section can be used to perform a filter on this.
 In other words, if you have a single dataset used in your assert, then including a where lets you perform a **filter** on the dataset.
 If you have multiple datasets, the where clause is performing a **join** on the dataset.

-The syntax for the where clause is the same as the assert itself, so you can leverage the full power of Validatar's assertion expressions to filter and join your datasets as well.

 Your assertion can omit the ```where``` clause and simply assert using the operations above.
 For the examples below, let us pretend we had the following two queries, A and B, that were run against Hive and produced the data as below.